AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         oiiotool imageA.tif imageB.tif --min -o minimum.tif

-        # Clamp all channels to a mimimum of 0 (all negative values are
+        # Clamp all channels to a minimum of 0 (all negative values are
         # changed to 0).
         oiiotool input.exr --minc 0.0 -o nonegatives.exr